metamath/lamp-guide/docs/index.md

 The Metamath database in this context already has a proof that addition is associative, too.

-However, when you press "unify" without selecting any statements, metamath-lamp will not automatically prove this new statement, even though the Metamath database in this context *does* have a proof of this statement.
+However, when you press "unify" without selecting any steps, metamath-lamp will not automatically prove this new step, even though the Metamath database in this context *does* have a proof of this statement.
 The reason is that the rule in this Metamath